setenhage/MSB1015_Assignment2/README.md

 ## MSB1015 Assignment 2
 Welcome to the repository of MSB1015 Assignment 2!
 Here I keep track of my progress of MSB1015 2019 Assignment 2 at Maastricht University.
+The result of this assignment can be seen [here](https://setenhage.github.io/MSB1015_Assignment2/)

 ## Project Description
 Chemical properties, such as the boiling point, can be derived from the structure of a chemical compound.
 In 1947, Harry Wiener already made a correlation model to link structural features to boiling points (ref1).
 The idea to use mathematical models to predict chemical properties from compound structures has been expaned since then.